-The file must be held level for Rapid-Standard, Rapid-

-Micro and Topic-Micro chain so that it is at 90° to the perpendicular faces of the chain links or the guide bar.
+The file must be held level for Rapid-Standard chain so that it is at 90° to the perpendicular faces of the chain links.

-On Rapid-Super and Topic-Super chains the file must be guided so that the handle is 10° lower than the tip of the file, i.e. in this case the file must run upward at an angle of 10° to the horizontal.
-A filing aid (file holder, filing tool) must always be used for sharpening Rapid-Super and Topic-Super chains.
+On Rapid-Micro, Rapid-Super, Topic-Micro and Topic-Super chains the file and file holder must be held so that the handle is 10° lower than the tip of the file, i.e. you must file upward at an angle of 10° to the horizontal.
+A suitable sharpening aid (file holder, filing tool) must always be used for manual sharpening of Rapid-Super and Topic-Super chain.

 File evenly and steadily and note that the file only sharpens on the forward stroke.
-Lift the file off the cutter on the backstroke.
-Make sure you do not touch the tie straps and drive links with the file.
-Use a piece of hardwood to remove burrs from the cutting edge.
+The file must be lifted off the cutter on the backstroke.
+Make sure that you do not touch the tie straps and drive links.
+Burrs on the cutting edge can be removed with a piece of hardwood.